-The Board has created a position of Director Emeritus, whereby an incumbent Director who has attained at least the age of 75 and completed a minimum of fifteen years of service as a Director, may, in the sole discretion of the Nominating and Governance Committee of the Company ("Committee"), be recommended to the full Board to serve as Director Emeritus.
+The Board has created a position of Director Emeritus, whereby an incumbent Director who has attained at least the age of 75 and completed a minimum of fifteen years of service as a Director may, in the sole discretion of the Nominating and Governance Committee of the Company ("Committee"), be recommended to the full Board to serve as Director Emeritus.

 A Director Emeritus that has been approved as such receives an annual fee in an amount equal to up to 50% of the annual base compensation paid to a Director.
 Compensation will be determined annually by the Committee and the Board with respect to each Director Emeritus.
 In addition, a Director Emeritus will be reimbursed for any expenses incurred in connection with their service, including expenses of travel and lodging incurred in attendance at Board meetings.
-A Director Emeritus will continue to receive relevant materials concerning the Funds, will be expected to attend at least one regularly scheduled quarterly meeting of the Board each year (which attendance may be via telephone), and will be available to consult with the Directors at reasonable times as requested.
+A Director Emeritus will continue to receive relevant materials concerning the Funds and will be available to consult with the Directors at reasonable times as requested.
 However, a Director Emeritus does not have any voting rights at Board meetings and is not subject to election by shareholders of the Funds.

 A Director Emeritus will be permitted to serve in such capacity from year to year at the pleasure of the Committee and the Board for up to three years.

 Effective October 1, 2021, J. Richard Carnall serves as a Director Emeritus of the Company.
+For the fiscal year ended August 31, 2022, J. Richard Carnall received compensation for his role as a Director Emeritus in the following amounts: